Where do we put our efforts to get connected with broadband?

 If you choose to subsidize a provider’s business case to bridge their gap between their costs and their expected returns on capital, then local dollars should be used to build infrastructure that the locality owns (like a tower, backhaul fiber, etc.).
 This retains local ownership and negotiation capability which may be needed if there is poor broadband service because the provider is exercising a market dominant position.
 Retain ownership and control of your digital future.

 In working with providers, there is also the option of conducting a broadband demand assessment to identify people ready to sign-up to new service, as well as assess potential demand for online services.
 This is local market demand research.
 Private sector providers are often reluctant to spend their retained earnings on such research, especially if they are unsure there is a business case for them.
 By quantifying current and potential broadband demand up-front and sharing that with private sector providers, they can apply that data to their business models to see if there is a business case for them that previously ‘flew under their radar’.
-Having a list of contacts of people who are ready and committed to sign-up makes that business case for the provider even stronger.
+Having a contact list of people who are ready and committed to sign-up makes that business case for the provider even stronger.

-In both these instances, local funds subsidize one service provider.
-This may be a tactical, less complicated, and a less involved way for a locality to move forward – who in their right mind would want to take on more work, especially a broadband initiative.
+In both these broadband public-private-partnership instances, local funds subsidize one service provider.
+This may be a tactical, less complicated, and a less involved way for a locality to move forward – who in their right mind would want to take on more work, especially a broadband initiative!
 However, performance agreements should be negotiated and periodically reviewed to ensure local residents and businesses are getting the broadband they need – and want.

 Investing in Digital Infrastructure